UPPMAX/UPPMAX-documentation/docs/software/python_bundles.md

 - The bundle names reflect the content, like Python packages, but also which Python version, compilers and libraries that are compatible with it.

 - The module endings may contain GCCcore-X.Y.Z and/or [YEAR-a/b].
-    - GCCcore reflects the GCC compiler version that is compatible when using C/C++ backend code.
+    - GCCcore reflects the GCC compiler version that is compatible when using C/C++ "back end" code.
     - The year reflects an EasyBuild toolchain, see [FOSS toolchains](https://docs.easybuild.io/common-toolchains/#common_toolchains_overview_foss).

 !!! info "FOSS tool chains and Python version using them"